 Ethanol intoxication can cause ataxia, depression, recumbency, hypothermia, disorientation, vocalization, acidosis, tachycardia, dyspnea, aspiration pneumonia, tremors, coma and seizures.

 The name “shamrock” can refer to several different plants, and it is always important to identify them by their scientific names to assess the risk.
-When we get a call about a shamrock around St. Patrick’s Day, Oxalis acetosella is typically the plant in question.
+When we get a call about a shamrock around St. Patrick’s Day, Oxalis montana (formerly known as Oxalis acetosella) is typically the plant in question.

-Some of the oxalates present within the Oxalis plant are soluble.
+The toxic principle of Oxalis spp. is soluble oxalates.
 Soluble oxalates freely enter the bloodstream and combine with calcium, which can cause hypocalcemia.
-We can see vomiting, ataxia, weakness, panting, facial rubbing, muscle fasciculations and seizures.
+We can see vomiting, ataxia, weakness, panting, facial rubbing, muscle fasciculations, and seizures.
 Renal damage is due to both the calcium oxalate crystal formation and direct cellular and vascular damage of the oxalates.

 Despite how scary this sounds, most companion animals are unable to get into a large enough amount of plant material to cause systemic signs.
 Many pets who ingest a small amount of plant material can be monitored at home; pets who ingest larger amounts of plant material and are at risk of hypocalcemia may need emesis induced and/or monitoring at the hospital.
 While this can be deadly in grazing animals, cases of true toxicity leading to hypocalcemia are rare in companion animals.